Warlock's Daughter: Shadowpact

-Shortly after the events of Infinite Crisis, the members of Shadowpact are trapped behind a mystic barrier, in which a year passes for them while several days pass for the rest of the world.
-After escaping, the Shadowpact members meet with Johnny Warlock and Laura Fell, who are imprisoned in Joshua Coldrake's tower.
-Laura joins Shadowpact to help them retrieve Blue Devil's trident from Hell.
+Shortly following the events of Infinite Crisis, the members of Shadowpact are trapped behind a mystic barrier after defeating a group of magic-based enemies.
+Although they are able to destroy the barrier, the group "loses a year" as a price.
+They find that while only a few days had passed for them, for the rest of the world a year has passed.
+One of their first stops afterwards is the tower of Joshua Coldrake, where they retrieve Laura Fell.
+Laura temporarily joins Shadowpact to help them retrieve Blue Devil's trident from Hell.

 Powers and abilities

 Warlock's Daughter is a skilled magic user, being able to use spells and possessing the knowledge required to use them.
 Her training veers from magical spells to practical knowledge as she has to understand basic physics in order to magically manipulate them.